 'The Rusland Horizons Scheme encompasses a real living, working landscape.
 Local people, agencies and visitors will work together to revive traditional skills, and to learn about, enhance and enjoy the heritage, habitats and wildlife of this quiet and very special place.'

-The starting point for the Partnership’s work is this area’s heritage landscape and the challenges it faces.
-We are addressing these issues through fifteen landscape-scale projects organised around four inter-dependent programmes of work that will achieve the following aims:
+The starting point for the Partnership’s work was this area’s heritage landscape and the challenges it faces.
+The Partnership addressed these issues through fifteen landscape-scale projects organised around four inter-dependent programmes of work that achieved the following aims:

 1. Heritage Skills